 - Olive oil: To coat the zucchini and prevent it from sticking, you’ll need some olive oil.
 If you prefer another neutral cooking oil, feel free to use that.

-- Seasonings: We used a combination of Dried Italian Seasoning Herb Blend and salt and pepper.
+- Seasonings: We used a combination of Dried Italian Seasoning Herb Blend and salt and black pepper.
 If you like another herb blend, that will work just fine.

 - Balsamic vinegar: We really like high quality aged Balsamic over the less expensive Balsamic of Modena variety’s you find at the grocery store.
 A nice balsamic glaze is a great alternative.
 They can be found in the grocery store with the other vinegars.